amokfa/pp_paths/README.md

 ##TODO:

-1. An ncurses interface similar to vim folds?
+.
+An ncurses interface similar to vim folds?
-2. make a package
-3. add some formatting options
+. add some formatting options
-4. for some reason, modules don't work properly if loaded from the repl
+. for some reason, modules don't work properly if loaded from the repl .
+Integrate it with ranger